 For Welker, the biggest red flag is when job seekers don’t know why he should hire them.
 Candidates also sometimes start listing general qualities, such as “hard worker,” “good communicator” and “fast learner,” but fail to connect with the role itself.
 Not preparing dashes the opportunity to shine — even worse, it can make a candidate appear more like a liability than an asset, Welker said.

 A candidate once told Randy Rivera, executive director at FinTEx and chief engagement officer at Quointec, that there was no chance Rivera would ever regret hiring them.
 “It struck me,” said Rivera, “the brash comment immediately put me off.”

 Rivera followed up by asking the candidate if he knew anyone who would disagree, and the candidate responded with a long list of who would and why.
 “In short, the response was, ‘here’s a reason everyone’s wrong, but I am right,’” he said.

 Hiring managers, Rivera said, want to hire people who can do their jobs with minimal excuses and drama.
 “Don’t put on a performance,” he said.
 “Focus on the positive aspects of your experience, be honest about what you are working on and do not over-promise or over explain.”
 Rivera said that interviewers can tell if a candidate is lying or deliberately leaving out information, so honesty and owning your truths are the best policies.
 “Anything else injects doubt,” he said.

 Avoid Financial Talk

 However you phrase it, “I need the money” is also not an appropriate answer.
-“While the reality is you need the job to support yourself, employers will not appreciate hearing that you want to be hired for the compensation,” said Courtney Ebben, manager of career and counseling services at Lakeshore Technical College in Cleveland, Wisconsin.
+“While the reality is you need the job to support yourself, employers will not appreciate hearing that you want to be hired for the compensation,” said Courtney Ebben, manager of career and counseling services at Lakeshore Technical College.